Decoding News Narratives: A Critical Analysis of Large Language Models in Framing Detection: Experimental Setup

 \subsection{Few-Shot Prompting}

-In few-shot experiments, which build upon the zero-shot setting, we provide specific examples of both framed and not-framed headlines in the input prompt.
-These experiments are designed to investigate different factors influencing the model's performance with example-based prompts:
+In the few-shot setting, we extend the zero-shot setup by providing a small number of labeled examples of framed and non-framed headlines within the prompt.
+These experiments are designed to examine how example-based supervision influences model behaviour and performance.

-\paragraph{Examining the Impact of Example Quantity:} To understand how the number of examples affects the model's accuracy, we evaluate few-shot models in two different configurations.
-The first configuration includes a minimal set of two GVFC examples, one framed and one not framed.
-This setup helps us measure the baseline impact of including examples on model performance.
-The second configuration includes eight examples, from which four examples are framed headlines.
+\paragraph{Impact of Example Quantity} To examine how the number of examples affects model performance, we evaluate two few-shot configurations.
+The first includes a minimal set of two GVFC examples, one framed and one not framed, serving as a baseline for assessing the effect of example-based prompting.
+The second includes eight examples, of which four are framed, allowing us to analyse the impact of increased supervision.

-\paragraph{Assessing the Relevance of Examples:} We assess four scenarios to determine how the relevance of the examples to the headline topics in the test set, if known a priori, affects the model's ability to detect framing:
+\paragraph{Relevance of Examples} We further investigate how the relevance of examples to the test headlines, when available a priori, influences framing detection.
+We consider four settings:

-\begin{itemize} \item \textbf{Focused in-domain}: In this setting, all the eight examples are relevant to gun violence, with a particular focus where all four framed headlines specifically address one aspect of gun violence news, which is health.
+\begin{itemize} \item \textbf{Focused in-domain}: In this setting, all the eight examples are relevant to gun violence, with all four framed headlines addressing a single aspect: health.

 \item \textbf{Varied in-Domain}: In this setting framed examples cover four diverse aspects of gun violence\footnote{I.e., politics, public/school safety, race/ethnicity, and social/culture.} to test the model's adaptability to a range of in-domain cues.